walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Parameters

  * commandName : The name to give your command - the command will be invoked like this by players `/jsp commandName`
  * commandFunction: The javascript function which will be invoked when the command is invoked by a player.
+The callback function in turn takes 2 parameters...

+   * params : An Array of type String - the list of parameters passed to the command.
+   * sender : The [CommandSender][bukcs] object that invoked the
+     command (this is usually a Player object but can be a Block ([BlockCommandSender][bukbcs]).

  * options (Array - optional) : An array of command options/parameters
    which the player can supply (It's useful to supply an array so that Tab-Completion works for the `/jsp ` commands.